complxalgorithm/TweetKeywordMapper/README.md

 # Tweet Keyword Mapper
-Search Twitter for Tweets containing a particular keyword or read Tweet data from a csv file, then write results to a csv file and/or map the results using ArcGIS Pro or GeoPandas.
+Search Twitter for Tweets containing a particular keyword from the command line, then write results to a csv file and/or map the results using ArcGIS Pro or GeoPandas.
+It allows for counting the number of Tweets in each state using data from a csv file without having to map the results.
+You can append your count results to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).

 ## Requirements
 1. Python 3 - get the latest release [here](https://www.python.org/downloads).